CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 !!! warning "Warning"

     Members in the same CSC project can download and decrypt data from SD Connect.
-This can be limited by sharing files in Read to SD Desktop permission.
+This can be limited by sharing files with **Read to SD Desktop** permission.
 [Read about use case](./sd-connect-use-case-read-to-sd-desktop.md)

-#### Additional considerations
+!!!
+Note "Additional considerations"

     - Uploading large or numerous files may take several hours depending on the internet speed.
 Note that upload will be automatically stopped after 8 hours.
     - SD Connect user interface visualises the destination folders where your encrypted data is stored.
 Think of the destination folder like a virtual box on the internet where you keep your digital files—like photos or documents.
     - You can't edit files directly in SD Connect.
 Editing is possible after downloading files on your laptop or by accessing the files via SD Desktop.
     - Planning how to organise your files in SD Connect  folders is a crucial step for efficient data management.
 Carefully consider storing the files based on projects, themes, or logical structures to enhance accessibility and streamline workflow.
 A well-thought-out folder structure also facilitates collaboration when sharing access with others.
 If you have questions or need assistance, don't hesitate to contact our service desk (servicedesk@csc.fi, subject: sensitive data).